Necrotic enteritis in poultry

-NE was reported in the literature as early as in 1930.
-As the broiler industry wasn‘t specialized at that time, the disease wasn‘t taken seriously before the late 1960‘s, when clinical cases were reported.
+NE was reported in the literature as early as 1930.
+As the broiler industry wasn’t specialized at that time, the disease wasn’t taken seriously before the late 1960’s, when clinical cases were reported.
 With the onset of the use of antimicrobial growth promoters (AGPs) in broiler production, NE was again an almost forgotten disease.
-In 2006, AGPs were banned in the EU, all of a sudden everyone was talking about NE, as the disease „celebrated“ a resurgence due to the lesser use of AGPs.
+In 2006, when AGPs were banned in the EU, all of a sudden, everyone began to talk about NE, as the disease “celebrated” a resurgence due to the declining use of AGPs.
 As more and more countries are following the lead of the EU in reducing AGPs in poultry production, the industry is searching for new tools to control NE.

 Clostridium perfringens (C.p.) is a gram-positive, rod-shaped, anaerobic, spore-forming bacterium.
 C.p. is ubiquitous and is commonly present in the large intestine.
 Disease will occur if C.p. overgrows in the small intestine under predisposing factors.
 Due to the spore-forming, it is very difficult to fight and control the disease and there are a lot of possible ways of infection (Fig 1.):